 The existing FKOHT is paved in segments along the corridor from Key Largo to Key West, with the longest, continuous section of paved trail currently located in the Upper Keys between MM 106 at Key Largo and through MM 72 at Islamorada, Village of Islands.
 The trail and its historic bridges also provide a beneficial, alternative transportation route that links the Keys' island communities.

-The trail offers access to many points of interest and ecological resources throughout the Keys, including the Everglades National Park, Biscayne National Park, Florida Keys National Marine Sanctuary, The Great White Heron National Wildlife Refuge, Key Deer National Wildlife Refuge, Crocodile Lakes National Wildlife Refuge, Key West National Marine Sanctuary as well as 10 Florida state parks.
+The trail offers access to many points of interest and ecological resources throughout the Keys, including the Everglades National Park, Biscayne National Park, Florida Keys National Marine Sanctuary, The Great White Heron National Wildlife Refuge, Key Deer National Wildlife Refuge and Crocodile Lake National Wildlife Refuge, as well as 10 Florida state parks.
 There are camping opportunities available at some of the state parks and some private campsites.

 Plan Your Visit

 Florida Keys Overseas Heritage Trail Photo Gallery

 View of Higgs Beach as you walk or bike the trail in Key West